 Flavors: Fruity flavors including strawberry, cherry, and plum.

 Food pairing: Goes great with chicken, lamb, grilled salmon, and Japanese style dishes.

 (San-gee-oh-vay-zee) Once again a wine from the region of Tuscany and some newer wines from California.
 This is a medium-bodied wine.

 Food pairing: Typically goes well with something like a Mediterranean or Italian style dish.

-(Shi-razz) (See-rah) Don’t let the two names fool you, they are the same variety but in Europe the call it Syrah.
-Some great Shiraz/Syrah comes from California, Australia and France.
+(Shi-razz) (See-rah) Don’t let the two names fool you, they are the same variety but in Europe, they call it Syrah.
+Some great Shiraz/Syrah comes from California, Australia, and France.
 This is my favorite full-bodied wine.

 - Do you prefer some lighter or something more full-bodied?

 - Would you like something to go with your meal? or just to drink?